hschwaiger-usgs/volcano-ash3d/README.md

 You will need to have write permission in `${INSTALLDIR}` or install as root.
 This will install the following in `${INSTALLDIR}/bin/`:

+Validation tests are found in the `examples` directory.
+These test cases compare Ash3d results with both data and with past published results.
+Each of these test cases require NCEP reanalysis data for the years of each eruption, which can be downloaded as described above.
+The test cases are:

+1. Mt.
+Spurr, Aug.
+18, 1992
+This case models the fallout using a total grainsize distribution and fallout measurements reported in McGimsey et al, 2001.

+2. Kasatochi, Aug.
+8, 2008
+This case models the drifting ash cloud over several days and compares modeling cloud load with satellite retrievals.

+3. Mt.
+St. Helens, May 18, 1980
+This case does not model the full event, but just compares model output with a published result from Mastin, et al, 2016.

+4. Mazama
+This case also does not model a particular event, but is intended to be compared with published model results for ash fallout.
+The source term is an umbrella cloud.
+Results are compared with those from Buckland, et al, 2022.

+5. Kelud, Feb.
+13, 2014
+This case also uses an umbrella source, but just for tracking the ash cloud (source is `umbrella_air`).
+Model results of the cloud development and advection are compared with cloud outlines from satellite observations presented in Mastin and Van Eaton, 2020.

 ### Compiling Ash3d with the customized settings
 To build Ash3d, we currently use a user-edited makefile.
 All the main